bigsk1/terminal-image/README.md

 ## Features

 - **Cross-Platform**: Works on Windows and Linux.
-- **Dual Image Generation**: Creates two images per request so you can choose the best one.
+- **Image Generation**: Creates one images per request using Dalle-3 in 1024x1024.
 - **Secure**: Stores API keys in environment variables, not the script.
 - **Professional Output**: Uses `rich` for progress bars and formatted terminal display.
 - **In-Memory Processing**: No temporary files saved to disk.